obafema/dareyio-pbl/Project15.md

 ![image](https://user-images.githubusercontent.com/87030990/169407228-a6569dad-cc86-494c-9648-979b7217a684.png)

 #### Step 2: Register a Domain and configure secured connection using SSL/TLS certificates

 Domain (toolingobaf.ga) was used for the implimentation

-TLS Certificates was configured for *.toolingobaf.ga
+TLS Certificates was configured for *.toolingobaf.ga to handle secured connectivity to your Application Load Balancers (ALB)

 ![image](https://user-images.githubusercontent.com/87030990/168501077-1ba5a3a7-053c-43ba-944d-4aa624e0db80.png)

 #### Step 3: Create the Data layer, which is comprised of Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS)